bugsnag/bugsnag-java/examples/spring-web/README.md

 # Bugsnag Spring web Java Example

-Demonstrates how to use Bugsnag in a Spring Boot based Java application.
+Demonstrates how to use Bugsnag in a Spring Boot web based Java application.

 1. Open `Config` and alter the value of `bugsnag = Bugsnag.init("YOUR-API-KEY");` to match your API key